sromku/android-storage/README.md

 <img src="http://code.sromku.com/static/img/img_android_code.jpg" height="30" width="30"/> android-storage
 ======================

+> #### There will be breaking changes :hammer:.
+It's still baking on this branch and not stable yet.

 Library to create, read, delete, append, encrypt files and more, on internal or external disk spaces with a really simple API.

 Many times in our apps, we need to manage files on disk.
 It can be on external or internal storage.
 Sometimes we need to create a directory, add files, append text to some file, delete files and even encrypt the data in the files. <br><br>